 Based on our experience, we continue to improve on the mechanical design, machining procedures and even aesthetics of Multiple Wave Oscillator replicas that we produce.

 Did you know we also offer the heavy-duty version of the Multi Wave Oscillator replica for sale?
-The main differences between the versions are MTBF (Mean Time Between Failure, 15.000 – 25.000 operating hours), the capability of operating for prolonged periods of time in succession (with much shorter pause); and the ergonomics.
+The main differences between the versions are MTBF (Mean Time Between Failure, 15.000 – 25.000 operating hours), the capability of operating for prolonged periods in succession (with much shorter pause); and the ergonomics.